MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-extension.md

 ﻿---

 title: desktop6:Extension (in Package/Applications)
-description: Declares an extensibility point for the app.
+description: Declares an extensibility point for the app (in Package/Applications; desktop6:Extension).

 ms.date: 04/19/2019
 ms.topic: reference